 Valuable learning's from a project can be used to improve the next.
 Evaluate the project performance with your team and capture any learning's.

-Use a Project Completion Report to transfer the learning's and deliverables to the Process Owner.
+Use a Project Close Report to transfer the learning's and deliverables to the Process Owner.
 This ensures the hard work is sustained beyond its completion.